 - You need to complete the below 4 Superbadges in Salesforce Trailhead

-- You have to register for the Platform Developer II Multiple choice exam in Webassessor and pass the exam
+- You have to register for the Platform Developer II Multiple choices exams in Webassessor and pass the exam

 - Following the instructions, You have to Link your Trailhead and Webassessor profiles and verify your profiles.